Daniel612/Homeland/README.md

 This playground uses **SceneKit** to create a Earth Moon system.
 It is our beautiful homeland, as shown in the following figure.
 The "Mother Earth" refreshes my memory of coding first "Hello World".
 The scene will start with a cool opening animation.

-> Because the playground built in March, 2017, it maybe not run well in the lastest Xcode.
+> Because the playground was built in March, 2017, it maybe not run well in the lastest Xcode.
 It is recommended run in the Xcode 8.2.1 to get the best experience.

 ## Installation